ZMinghuiZ/KFCV50/README.md

-# KFCV50 - Interactive Dependency Visualization Tool
+# KFCV50 - TikTok Knit DI Framework Visualization Tool

 **TikTok-TechJam-2025**
-Advanced visualization and analysis tool built for TikTok's Dependency Injection Framework Knit
+A comprehensive visualization tool for TikTok's open-source Knit Dependency Injection Framework, designed to help developers understand, analyze, and optimize dependency structures in any Knit-based project.

 ## Problem Statement

-Modern software development involves complex dependency relationships that are difficult to understand and navigate manually, particularly in large-scale enterprise applications using dependency injection frameworks.
-Developers face significant challenges when:

-- **Analyzing Complex Dependencies**: Understanding intricate relationships between classes, providers, and consumers in dependency injection systems
-- **Detecting Circular Dependencies**: Identifying problematic circular references that can cause build failures and runtime issues
-- **Exploring Class Hierarchies**: Navigating inheritance patterns and provider-consumer relationships across large codebases
-- **Impact Analysis**: Understanding how changes to one component affect interconnected modules and dependencies
-- **Debugging DI Issues**: Troubleshooting dependency injection configuration problems and missing providers
-- **Visualizing Large Systems**: Comprehending the overall architecture and dependency flow in complex applications
+**TikTok TechJam 2025 Challenge**: Develop a visualization tool for TikTok's open-source dependency injection framework, Knit, that helps developers better understand, analyze, and optimize their projects' dependency structures.

+### Background

+Dependency injection (DI) is a crucial design pattern in modern software development, especially for large-scale applications.
+It promotes loose coupling, testability, and maintainability by providing objects with their dependencies rather than having them create or find dependencies themselves.
+As applications grow, managing these dependencies becomes increasingly complex and difficult to track.

+**Knit** is TikTok's open-source dependency injection framework for JVM platforms, including Android.
+Unlike other DI frameworks such as Dagger or Koin, Knit uses a unique approach by directly modifying bytecode to inject dependencies without generating intermediate proxies.
+This results in better performance and cleaner code, with dependency injection that performs comparably to hand-written code.

+### The Challenge

+Knit delivers excellent performance through its unique bytecode manipulation approach.
+However, without proper visibility tools, critical issues may go undetected, leading to:

+- **Tightly Coupled Code**: Dependencies become interconnected in ways that are hard to understand and modify
+- **Performance Inefficiencies**: Circular or unnecessary dependencies that impact application performance
+- **Slow Developer Onboarding**: New contributors struggle to understand complex dependency relationships
+- **Hidden Structural Problems**: Dependency issues that only surface during runtime or under specific conditions

+As Knit continues to evolve and support more complex use cases, there's a growing need for tooling that provides deeper visibility into how dependencies are wired and interact, especially for large or rapidly changing projects.

+### Our Solution

-KFCV50 solves these problems by providing a comprehensive full-stack solution that analyzes Knit dependency injection data and presents it through an interactive, web-based visualization interface.
+KFCV50 addresses these challenges by providing a comprehensive visualization tool that offers:

+- **Clear Visual Representations**: Intuitive dependency graphs that make complex relationships easy to understand
+- **Issue Detection**: Automatic identification of circular dependencies, unused components, and structural problems
+- **Performance Analysis**: Insights into dependency complexity and suggestions for optimization
+- **Developer Productivity**: Tools that help both new and experienced developers understand and work with Knit-based projects more effectively

+This tool is designed to work with any project that uses TikTok's Knit framework, making dependency relationships transparent and actionable to improve code quality, maintainability, and developer productivity.

 ## Features & Functionality

 ### Backend API Services
-- **RESTful API**: FastAPI-based backend providing comprehensive dependency analysis endpoints
+- **RESTful API**: FastAPI-based backend providing comprehensive analysis of Knit DI framework configurations
-- **JSON Data Processing**: Intelligent parsing and analysis of Knit dependency injection configuration files
+- **Knit JSON Data Processing**: Intelligent parsing and analysis of Knit dependency injection configuration files from any Knit-based project
-- **Class Hierarchy Analysis**: Deep analysis of inheritance relationships, providers, and consumers
+- **Knit Class Hierarchy Analysis**: Deep analysis of inheritance relationships, providers, and consumers in Knit systems
-- **Dependency Graph Generation**: Automated creation of node-link graph structures for visualization
+- **Dependency Structure Visualization**: Automated creation of node-link graph structures optimized for Knit dependency visualization
-- **File Upload Management**: Secure handling of dependency configuration file uploads
+- **Multi-Project Support**: Secure handling of Knit configuration file uploads from different projects
-- **Real-time Analysis**: Live processing and analysis of uploaded dependency data
+- **Real-time Analysis**: Live processing and analysis of uploaded Knit dependency data with performance insights

 ### Frontend Visualization
-- **Interactive Dependency Graph**: Force-directed graph layout using D3.js for intuitive dependency visualization
+- **Interactive Knit Dependency Graph**: Force-directed graph layout using D3.js for intuitive Knit dependency visualization across any project
+- **Multi-Project Support**: Seamlessly switch between and analyze different Knit-based projects
-- **Auto-Fit Viewport**: Automatically adjusts zoom and positioning to fit all nodes in the view
+- **Auto-Fit Viewport**: Automatically adjusts zoom and positioning to fit all Knit nodes in the view
-- **Node Dragging**: Interactive drag-and-drop functionality for repositioning graph nodes
+- **Node Dragging**: Interactive drag-and-drop functionality for repositioning Knit graph nodes
-- **Zoom & Pan**: Seamless zoom in/out and pan navigation with synchronized transformations
+- **Zoom & Pan**: Seamless zoom in/out and pan navigation with synchronized transformations for large Knit dependency systems
-- **Dynamic Layout**: Collision detection and optimized spacing for clear visualization of large graphs
+- **Dynamic Layout**: Collision detection and optimized spacing for clear visualization of complex project structures

 ### Data Analysis Capabilities
-- **Circular Dependency Detection**: Identifies and highlights problematic circular dependencies
+- **Circular Dependency Detection**: Identifies and highlights problematic circular dependencies in any Knit-based project
-- **Statistical Analysis**: Calculates metrics including total modules, dependencies, maximum depth, and average dependencies
+- **Performance Analysis**: Calculates metrics including total modules, dependencies, maximum depth, and complexity scores
+- **Structural Optimization Suggestions**: Provides recommendations for improving dependency structure and performance
-- **Provider-Consumer Mapping**: Detailed analysis of dependency injection provider and consumer relationships
+- **Provider-Consumer Mapping**: Detailed analysis of Knit dependency injection relationships across project components
-- **Component Analysis**: Examination of composite components and their relationships
+- **Component Usage Analysis**: Examination of Knit composite components and their utilization patterns
-- **Injection Status Tracking**: Analysis of injection success/failure states and dependency resolution
+- **Injection Status Tracking**: Analysis of Knit injection success/failure states and dependency resolution across projects
+- **Cross-Project Comparison**: Tools to compare dependency patterns between different Knit-based projects

 ### API Endpoints
-- `GET /base-classes`: Fetch all base classes in the dependency system
+- `GET /base-classes`: Fetch all base classes in any Knit-based project's dependency system
-- `GET /class-info/{class_name}`: Get detailed information for specific classes
+- `GET /class-info/{class_name}`: Get detailed information for specific Knit classes and their relationships
-- `GET /child-classes/{parent_class}`: Retrieve child classes and inheritance relationships
+- `GET /child-classes/{parent_class}`: Retrieve child classes and inheritance relationships in Knit projects
-- `POST /upload-knit-data`: Upload and process Knit dependency configuration files
+- `POST /upload-knit-data`: Upload and process Knit dependency configuration files from any project using the framework

 ## Architecture Overview

 ### Backend (Python/FastAPI)
-- **FastAPI Framework**: High-performance async API framework
+- **FastAPI Framework**: High-performance async API framework optimized for TikTok's Knit data processing
-- **Dependency Analysis Engine**: Custom algorithms for parsing Knit configuration data
+- **Knit Dependency Analysis Engine**: Custom algorithms specifically designed for parsing TikTok's Knit configuration data
-- **Graph Processing**: Node-graph generation and relationship mapping
+- **Knit Graph Processing**: Node-graph generation and relationship mapping tailored for Knit dependency structures
-- **CORS Support**: Cross-origin resource sharing for frontend integration
+- **CORS Support**: Cross-origin resource sharing for frontend integration with Knit visualization

 ### Frontend (React/Next.js)
-- **Next.js 15.5.2**: React framework with App Router and Turbopack
+- **Next.js 15.5.2**: React framework with App Router and Turbopack for TikTok Knit visualization
-- **React 19.1.0**: Latest React with concurrent features
+- **React 19.1.0**: Latest React with concurrent features optimized for Knit graph rendering
-- **Interactive Visualization**: D3.js-powered graph rendering
+- **Interactive Knit Visualization**: D3.js-powered graph rendering specifically designed for TikTok's Knit dependencies
-- **Modern UI**: Tailwind CSS for responsive design
+- **Modern UI**: Tailwind CSS for responsive design tailored to Knit dependency exploration

 > 📖 **For detailed frontend documentation, see**: [Frontend README](KFCV50_Frontend/README.md)